philip-3000/valid-bracket-stream-processor/readme.md

 graph LR
     A((Stream generator)) -- brackets--> B(Channel)
     B -- brackets --> C((Bracket Parser))
-    C -- Stream Open Brackets --> D[(File Storage)]
+    C -- Write Open Brackets --> D[(File Storage)]
-    D[(File Storage)] -- Read Brackets From Stream --> C
+    D[(File Storage)] -- Read Brackets --> C
 ```

-The stream generator go routine will push brackets over a channel to a stream parser go routine - the parser will append open brackets '[' to the stream and keep an offset into the stream.
-When a closing bracket ']' is enclosded, the offset will be used to read the last character back and verify the brackets match.
+The "stream generator" is a simple go [routine](https://github.com/philip-3000/valid-bracket-stream-processor/blob/87339335a4a718894496c68b5de7561706079a9d/main.go#L146) that will push brackets over a channel to a "stream parser" go [routine](https://github.com/philip-3000/valid-bracket-stream-processor/blob/87339335a4a718894496c68b5de7561706079a9d/main.go#L76).
+The parser will append open brackets '[' to the stream and keep an offset into the stream.
+When a closing bracket ']' comes into the stream, the offset will be used to read the last character back and verify the brackets match.

+The offset is then decremented so we know the next position in the stream to read from.
+We also can increment a total byte counter to keep track of how but the data stream is.
+A few conditions to check:

+ * if there's a closing bracket that comes in, but, the offset is 0, we've either not pushed any open brackets on to the stream, or, we've exhausted all of them.
+This means the stream is not valid.
+ * if the character coming in over the channel to the parser is not an open or close bracket, ignore it.
+ * if we find a match on the bracket and we've read our offset down to 0, we've produced a valid stream.

 In this case, we are only limited by the storage capacity on the machine.